Math 417 Introduction to abstract algebra, Spring 2020.

 For help with Learn@Illinois Moodle see these links:

-For the first assignment (HW7) I set the due date/time at Saturday, March 28, 2020, at 6pm to make sure that no one is late this time.
 For the future homework assignments the deadline will be at 1pm on Friday it is due (i.e. an hour before we start

 the new class meeting on Friday).
 Do not wait until the deadline,